AKYEGON/dukafiti/VERCEL_DEPLOYMENT_SOLUTION.md

 }
 ```

+**vite.config.vercel.ts (New):**
+- No Replit plugins
+- Optimized bundle splitting
+- Correct path resolution
+- Reduced chunk size warnings

+### 3. Deployment Steps
+1. **Push the updated code to GitHub** (includes new vite.config.vercel.ts and updated vercel.json)
-### 3. Environment Variables in Vercel
+2. **Set Environment Variables in Vercel:**
-Make sure these are set in your Vercel project settings:
    - `VITE_SUPABASE_URL`
    - `VITE_SUPABASE_ANON_KEY`
+3. **Deploy** - Vercel will now use the clean config

-### 4. Deploy Steps
+### 4. What's Fixed
-1. Push the current code to GitHub
-2. Clear Vercel build cache (step 1 above)
-3. In Vercel, manually override settings:
-   - **Build Command**: `npm run build`
-   - **Output Directory**: `dist/public`
-   - **Install Command**: `npm install`
-4. Redeploy

-### 5. Bundle Size Optimization
-The warnings about large chunks (502kB, 1,073kB) are normal for initial deployment but will be cached by browsers.
-The app will load fine.
+✅ Removed Replit plugin dependencies that Vercel can't access
+✅ Clean build configuration specifically for Vercel
+✅ Bundle size optimization with code splitting
+✅ Proper module resolution for deployment

 ## Expected Result
-After clearing cache and redeploying, you should see:
+You should now see a successful build like:
 ```
+✓ vite build
 ✓ Built in 11.27s
+✓ Deployment successful
 ```

-Without any server compilation errors.
+## If It Still Fails
+If there are still issues, manually override in Vercel dashboard:
+- **Build Command**: `vite build --config vite.config.vercel.ts`
+- **Output Directory**: `dist/public`